 Most bioinformaticians use Python 2.7.
 There are some subtle but important differences between Python 3+ and Python 2.7 which mostly won't matter to you.
-But if you have problem running the scripts, you should make sure you're using 2.7.
-The easiest way to tell is to type, on the command line:
+But if you have problems running the scripts, you should make sure you're using 2.7.
+In the version I'm using to make this handout (version 2.7.3), you can verify this in IDLE (Help -> About IDLE).